Developing-Scalable-Apps-using-Azure/Working-with-Azure-PaaS/README.md

 ## Step 3.
 1. Create a new .NET 6 core MVC project
-2. Install the nuget packages
+2. Install the nuget packages by pasting the below snippet in <your-web-app-name>.csproj file
 ```
  <ItemGroup>
     <PackageReference Include="Microsoft.EntityFrameworkCore" Version="6.0.14" />